 We can choose to exercise our voting rights on decisions impacting issues such as climate change, gender diversity, human rights and labour supply chain, or executive remuneration.
-In 2017, we exercised our vote at over 1,500 meetings.

 For example, we may choose to exercise a vote against an increase in director/executive remuneration if we feel a company has not behaved in an appropriate way or fallen short of our ESG expectations.